-In this work a comparative analysis of 368 solar proton enhancements and 11622 CMEs during the last solar cycle has been performed.
-It is the first time examined a complete solar cycle in relation to CMEs data.
+In this work, a comparative analysis of 368 solar proton enhancements and 11622 CMEs during the last solar cycle has been performed.
+It is the first time that a complete solar cycle has been examined in relation to CMEs data.
 At first we note that all these events follow the 11-year variation.
-A great number of both these parameters is appeared in the maximum phase of the cycle, while the declining phase seems to be more productive than the ascending one.
-It was expected if we take into account the differences between even and odd solar cycles ([21]).
+A great number of events of both types occurred in the maximum phase of the cycle, while the declining phase seems to be more productive for SPEs than the ascending one, a feature that was expected if we take into account Table 1